Jack4125/dev-notes/src/interview.md

 - For developers in my position, what percentage of their day is spent on coding, meetings, interacting with other developers.
 - I'm interested in backend development.
 Are there opportunities in this company to work with or in backend teams.

+## Testimonies

+> getting the right answer, and I thought I didn't get the job.
+However, the next day, I got a phone call and received glowing reviews.
+I asked my boss why I was hired despite that I didn't get all the answers.
+He said I was very friendly, honest, and was capable of saying, "I don't know," instead of trying to bullshit them.
+They didn't just care what I knew, but also what my potential was and how well my personality fits with their culture.
+So, the interview process being "human" was certainly right in my case.